RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 ## CasperJs Vs Behat

+Testing of Javascript code requires using PhantomsJs ([here's](Testing of Javascript code is done with PhantomJS) a quick wiki on how to install it).
 @juampy from Lullabot has recommended in his [blog post](https://www.lullabot.com/blog/article/testing-front-end-casperjs) to use CasperJs to test JS.
 I think Behat would be better for this simple reason:

 In Casper the tests are written by developers, and read by developers.